Edinburgh Vaults: Paranormal reports

 The television show Ghost Adventures investigated the vaults and claimed to have numerous encounters with spirits there.

-In 2003 the television show Most Haunted also investigated the vaults, claiming spirits were there.
+In 2003, the television show Most Haunted also investigated the vaults, claiming spirits were there.
 Season 3, Episode 3.
 Most Haunted returned to the vaults for their Most Haunted Live for Halloween 2006.

-In 2009 a BBC TV production team filming a one-off TV special featuring Joe Swash recorded unexplained voices in the vaults during an overnight sleepover by Swash.
+In 2009, a BBC TV production team filming a one-off TV special featuring Joe Swash recorded unexplained voices in the vaults during an overnight sleepover by Swash.
 Swash was the only person in the vaults and did not hear the voices himself at the time of recording, despite the sounds being audible on his own microphone.
 The voices continued to be heard on the recording for some 20 minutes before abruptly ceasing after what appears to be the sound of children yelling.
-BBC sound engineers initially thought the sounds may be explained by voices drifting into the tunnels from nightclubs nearby, but this was found to be incorrect, and no logical explanation could be found, although they may well have been weak radio signals being picked up by the BBC microphones.
+BBC sound engineers initially thought the sounds may be explained by voices drifting into the tunnels from nightclubs nearby, but the actual source was not identified.
 The recordings were broadcast as part of the finished program Joe Swash Believes in Ghosts on BBC Three in January 2010.

-Author, podcaster, and paranormal investigator Rob Kirkup led a team from the north-east of England into the Vaults in 2012 and encountered Mr. Boots for themselves in what became a terrifying, and increasingly dangerous ghost hunt.
-The report makes up chapter 5 of his book Ghosts of York, a chapter called "Cussin’ Boots".

-In 2022 the Edinburgh Vaults was the subject of episode 10 of the popular "How Haunted?" podcast.

-As of 2015, most of the whole area is now closed to the public, and access is strictly monitored.
+In popular culture

+In August 2023, a play about the Vaults premiered at the Edinburgh Fringe Festival.
+"Brief Candle", written by Edinburgh based playwright David R. Ford, tells the story of the Great Fire of Edinburgh from the point of view of a teenage resident of the Vaults.